jApprove/japprove/README.md

    }
    ```

-4. Run the test to check if there are changes.
-These changes are printed in the error message.
+4. Run the test to check whether there are changes comparing to a previously approved version.
+In the case there are changes, they are printed in the error message.

+    Note: If there is no approved version, the test fails anyway.
+In this case you first have to approve the current version.

 5. Approve the failing tests with the following command:

    `gradle approve`

    During a starting batch process it is possible to see all changes and approve each failing test.

    To approve the changes of all failing test at once, use the following command:

    `gradle approve --all`